TIBHannover/VisE/README.md

 "Ontology-driven Event Type Classification in Images".
 In: *IEEE Winter Conference on Applications of Computer Vision (WACV)*, IEEE, 2021.

+Further information can be found on the **EventKG** website: http://eventkg.l3s.uni-hannover.de/VisE

 ## Content

 - [Setup](#setup)